dotnet/docs/docs/core/tutorials/testing-with-cli.md

 Optional exercise: If you added a `Bird` type earlier that yields a `Tweet!` to the owner, add a test method to the *PetTests.cs* file, `BirdTalkToOwnerReturnsTweet`, to check that the `TalkToOwner` method works correctly for the `Bird` type.

+> [!NOTE]
-Note that although you expect the `expected` and `actual` values are equal that the initial assertions are that they are *not equal* with `Assert.NotEqual` checks.
+> Although you expect that the `expected` and `actual` values are equal, the initial assertions with the `Assert.NotEqual` checks specify that they are *not equal*.
 Always initially create your tests to fail once in order to check the logic of the tests.
 This is an important step in test-driven design (TDD) methodology.
 After you confirm the tests fail, you adjust the assertions to allow them to pass.

 The following shows the complete project structure: